Making Sense of the Macro

 They’re scared of inflation

 How this impacts valuation

 Pricing has dropped to to reflect the decrease in demand for equities.
-Investors are more eager to capture the upside of good companies amid heightened macro risk by lending them money, through corporate bonds and private debt, than from being shareholders in the company and taking on more risk with less downside protection.
+Investors are more eager to capture the upside of good companies amid heightened macro risk by lending them money, through corporate bonds and private debt, than from being shareholders in the company (which is junior in the capital stack) and taking on more risk with less downside protection.

 As such, investors will want to be compensated for investing in stocks over bonds, and this compensation comes in the form of excess returns.
 This is called the Equity Risk Premium.